Antori91/Home_Automation/README.md

          - "Integer" and name "MezzaOverHeated" for one of heating cost optimizer rule.
 Initial value: 0
      - Blockly: enter the blockly according to the GIF images given
      - Scripts:
-         - copy to the installation directory the nodejs and shell scripts.
+         - Copy to the installation directory the nodejs and shell scripts.
 By default, this installation directory is "/volume1/@appstore/iot_domoticz" (Synology) and "/home/pi/iot_domoticz" (Raspberry)
-         - update the WiFi_DZ_MQTT_SecretKeys.js file according to the environment
+         - Update the WiFi_DZ_MQTT_SecretKeys.js file according to the environment
-         - update myHeaters repository at line 133 of iot_Orchestrator.js file according to heating zones and heaters per heating zone used.
+         - Update myHeaters repository at line 133 of iot_Orchestrator.js file according to heating zones and heaters per heating zone used.
 Update also eventually lines 215 and 226 regarding Heating Schedule/Start and Heating Schedule/Stop actual names choosen
-         - setup Crontab to launch the shell scripts at boot
+         - Setup Crontab to launch the shell scripts at boot
      - Security setup: Local Networks (no username/password) set to accept connections without authentication from the Backup server and from "localhost;127.0.0.*"
   - Backup the Domoticz database in the main server
   - Install Domoticz in the backup server: